anan44/it-starts-with-clojure/materials/4-state-in-clojure/7-no-need-for-atoms.md

 We built this application using an `atom`, since it was an easy way to demonstrate the functionality of `atom`s.
-But the fact that we did build this application utilizing `atom`s does not mean we had to so, nor that we should do so.
+But the fact that we did build this application utilizing `atom`s does not mean we had to do so, nor that we should do so.
 In fact this sort of application should be built using recursion.